-We nurture all of our students to be know their identity is rooted in the love that God has for them.
-They are encouraged to have faith and hope in themselves and the others in our community
+We nurture all of our students to know their identity is rooted in the love that God has for them.
+They are encouraged to have faith and hope in themselves and the others in our community.

-We have the ability to function with awareness, knowledge and interpersonal skill when engaging people of different backgrounds, assumptions, beliefs, values and behaviours.
-The students’ learning surpasses just the knowledge acquisition, which is invaluable, but also extends to the value we place on those who have contributed to that knowledge development
+We have the ability to function with awareness, knowledge and interpersonal skills when engaging people of different backgrounds, assumptions, beliefs, values and behaviours.
+The students’ learning surpasses just the knowledge acquisition, which is invaluable, but also extends to the value we place on those who have contributed to that knowledge development.

 “School leaders have put building students’ knowledge at the centre of their curriculum plans.”